dword32bit/google-dork/README.md

 **A Powerful CLI Tool for Google Search**

 Google Dork is a CLI tool that enables you to search Google with ease and speed.
-With Google Dork, you can search for:

-* Structured domain information
-* Quickly search Google with complex queries
-* Search for domain, filetype, intext, intitle, and inurl information with ease

 **Features**
 --------